object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 This very simple :file:`setup.py` will suffice for packages that you only intend to use yourself.
 Should you wish to publish packages for use by other people, then you'll need to add some more information to the file.
-The canonical guide to this is the `Python packaging user guide
+The canonical guide to this is the `Python Packaging User Guide
 <https://packaging.python.org/tutorials/packaging-projects/>`__.

 Installing a package from local code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Another important case is where the Python package exists in files
+In :numref:`install-from-pypi` we learned how to use Pip to install packages
-(hopefully a git repository!) on your local computer.
-This is usually
+from the online Python package repository, PyPI.
+However, Pip can also be used
-the case where you are developing the package yourself.
+to install a package from a folder on your computer.
 In this case,
 you would type:

 .. code-block:: console